wwpass/gluu/api/README.md

     5. `uma2_kid`: `kid` from step 3 in [Gluu configuration](#Gluu-configuration)
     6. `uma2_secret`: Contents of `private_key.pem` from step 4.4 in [Gluu configuration](#Gluu-configuration)
     7. `api_key`: Generate random 32 byte key using secure RNG and base64 encode it
+    8. `managed_groups`: Tuple of group Inum's.
+These groups could be managed by API all other groups are not exposed
 4. Configure your web server to run `webapp.py --config=webapp.conf` as a demon
 5. Install python modules for the webapp: "python3-tornado", "python3-jwt"
 6. Configure your web server software to proxy requests for relevant virtual host to this helper webapp